18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Crete One of our best Culinary destination in the world by Authentic Food Quest

-We spent five months on the island and were amazed by the local cuisine, regional wines and best olive oil and honey.
+We spent five months on the island and were amazed by the local cuisine, regional wines, and the best olive oil and honey.

-Simple in preparation and one of the healthiest Mediterranean diets, foodies will enjoy the pleasure of good food.
+Simple in preparation and one of the healthiest Mediterranean diets, foodies will savor the pleasure of good food.

 While in Crete, eat like a Cretan and indulge in local dishes.
 Start out with Cretan dakos or the addictive kalitsounia cheese pies.